robw4/robw4.github.io/_posts/2021-04-25-axiomatic-set-theory.md

 - $A / B$: The set of all the elements that are in $A$ once the elements that are in $B$ have been removed referred to as "A _complement_ B".
 - $A \times B$: The set of all pairs $(a, b)$ of elements where $a$ is in $A$ and $b$ is in $B$ "The _cartesian product_ between $A$ and $B$"

-#### Real Numbers $\mathbb{R}$
+#### The Real Numbers $\mathbb{R}$
 Not all numbers can be expressed as fractions.
-This might not necessarily be what you were expecting?
-To see (at least intuitively) why this is the case lets consider representing fractions as decimals.
-Each fraction can be equivalently written as a decimal number.
-For example $5 / 64$ is given by $0.078125$.
-What do we mean by this?
-We can think of the decimal numbers as a short-hand way of writing $$0.078125 = 0 \frac{1}{1} + 0  \frac{1}{10} +  7  \frac{1}{100} + 8  \frac{1}{1000} + 1  \frac{1}{10000} + 2  \frac{1}{100000} + 5  \frac{1}{1000000}$$.
+To see that this is the case lets consider representing fractions as decimals.
+We can think of the decimal numbers as a short-hand way of writing

+$$0.078125 = 0 \frac{1}{1} + 0  \frac{1}{10} +  7  \frac{1}{100} + 8  \frac{1}{1000} + 1  \frac{1}{10000} + 2  \frac{1}{100000} + 5  \frac{1}{1000000}$$

 Two cases arise for fractions expressed in this way.
 Either we can express a sequence in a finite number of terms (as above) or their will be finitely many terms followed by a term that will repeat itself in a regular pattern for example $1 / 3 = 0.333...$ or $1 / 99 = 0.01010...$.
 But what happens if we consider adding digits to a decimal indefinitely and never forming a repeated pattern.
 For example,

 $$0.078125136729420100357399387401377382...$$

 Each time we add a decimal point we can think of adding an ever increasingly small part to the number $0.078125$.
 Expressing this slightly differently we can think of the number $0.07812513...$ as corresponding to a sequence $0, 0.0, 0.07, 0.0781, 0.07812, ...$ where the difference between elements becomes arbitrarily small as the sequence progresses.
-Sequences of this kind are referred to as Cauchy Sequences and in the limit can be thought of as converging to a single fixed value.
+Sequences of this kind are referred to as [Cauchy Sequences](https://en.wikipedia.org/wiki/Cauchy_sequence) and in the limit can be thought of as converging to a single fixed value.
 In this way we can think of each real number as a unique cauchy sequence!

 In order to represent real numbers in this way we need to construct a sequence from sets.
 We can think of a sequence of a set of pairs between the natural numbers $(0, 1, 2, ..)$ and the rational numbers $\mathbb{Q}$.
 For example the sequence  $0, 0.0, 0.07, 0.07, 0.0781, ...$ can be thought of as a set $$\{(0, 0), (1, 0.0), (2, 0.07), (3, 0.078), (4, 0.0781), ... \}$$.
 Sets of this kind can be generated from the axioms we have defined so far as follows:
 1. First we generate all possible pairs of natural and rational numbers using the cartesian product $\mathbb{N} \times \mathbb{Q}$ we just defined.